How to Build a Weekly Automated Report and Email It

 • Keep the body short.
 Top 5 metrics plus a narrative summary beats a 30-row dump every time.

-• For finance reports, run a sanity check (Condition on revenue being non-negative and within an expected range) and skip the email if the numbers look obviously wrong rather than mailing out garbage.
+• For finance reports, run a sanity check (a Condition node on revenue being non-negative and within an expected range) and skip the email if the numbers look obviously wrong rather than mailing out garbage.

 Common Pitfalls